How Much Does a Helicopter Cost? | Ultimate Breakdown GuideSeptember 16, 2019

 Helicopter Purchase Agreement (HPA)

 Normally, you negotiate a favorable helicopter price with the seller and sign a detailed HPA, which might run 50+ pages.
-Your initial costs can include:
+If you’re interested, here is a simple sample aircraft purchase agreement.
+For example, your initial costs can include:

 - Retaining a purchasing agent